withlogicco/ceryx/README.md

 ## High-level architecture

 One of the main traits of Ceryx that makes it rock-solid is the simplicity in its design.
-Ceryx is comprised of two components and a Redis backend: the HTTP(S) reverse proxy and ajn API.
+Ceryx is comprised of two components and a Redis backend: the HTTP(S) reverse proxy and an API.

 ### Proxy
 Ceryx uses NGINX OpenResty under the hood to route requests, based on the HTTP request's `Host` header or the [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) in HTTPS requests.
 Ceryx queries the Redis backend to decide to which target it should route each request.